How to Create an Architecture Layers Map

 If you click on the business capability view in the current state diagram, you see that various required capability elements are missing or not implemented well enough.

-If you click on the business capability view in the future state diagram, you see that most of the required capability elements are present and implemented well enough.
+If you click on the business capability view in the future state diagram, you see that most required capability elements are present and implemented well enough.

-With this demo you have an example of how creating current state and future state diagrams with dynamic views has added business value for planning business and IT changes.
+With this tutorial, you have an example of how creating current state and future state diagrams with dynamic views has added business value for planning business and IT changes.

 Interactivity